tasal9/ZamAI/Building-Neovim.md

 make CMAKE_BUILD_TYPE=Release
 ```

-Afterwards, the `nvim` executable can be found at `build/bin`.
+Afterwards, the `nvim` executable can be found in `build/bin`.
 To verify the build type after compilation, run `./build/bin/nvim --version | grep ^Build`.

 To install the executable to a certain location, use: